alanmenchaca/python-programming/README.md

 # Python programming pratices
-This repository includes some of the following topics:
+This repository includes some of the following topics (the vast majority of the code is written in python):

 - Basic programming concepts:
   - Variables